dhirata-trumid/git-practice/2. Building a new feature/README.md

 # Building a new feature and making a pr
 ## Overview
-When building a new feature it's worthwhile to always start on a fresh branch off of the main/master branch especially if the branch you're currently working on has had a pr created off of it.
+When building a new feature you should also start on a fresh branch of of the latest version of main/master.
+You should almost never start a new branch off of some other existing feature branch.
 The reason is two-fold:

 - At Trumid, when we commit to master via pr, we strongly prefer to `squash and merge`.
 The `squash and merge` function coalesces all of the commits on the pr into a single, new commit and merges that into master.
 So if you continue working on a branch which has had a pr merged off of it, the git histories will not align: your local branch will have all the commits before the squash and merge while the master branch will only have a single commit.
 This may create issues and "ghost changes" in your next pr.
 - It's good to get in the habit of making sure you have the most up to date changes in your main/master branch.
 Creating feature branches off of updated master branches will make your life a ton easier as you'll have less merge conflicts and git issues in general.